 The second half of the National Training Event is a seven to ten day mission.
 Each of the university groups that come spend the time working in a parish church or country town as missioners for the week.
 This gives them a great opportunity to put into practice the lessons they learnt at the conference in Canberra.
 It also gives to the parishes a keen and energetic workforce for a week of evangelism just at the end of the school year and in the lead up to Christmas.
 I do not know the numbers at the moment, but I would expect about fifty missions will take place as part of the National Training Event.

 The National Training Event of 2004 has special significance for student evangelism as they prepare for a major university outreach in 2005.
 The year 2005 has been designated by the AFES as the “Year of Tertiary Evangelism”.
 Each university campus is going to have a mission.
 The hope is that every student in Australia will be confronted with the claims of Jesus Christ.

-As you can see this is a very strategic ministry on many levels.
+As you can see, this is a very strategic ministry on many levels.
 The teaching of God’s word is always important.
 The evangelistic missions that will flow out of this Event will be very important to the parishes and country towns.
-The Training of students in Evangelism is important not just for the mission but also for their student evangelism back on their campuses next year and for many years to come – for the National Training Event is the gathering from which we hope to recruit and train the Christian leaders of tomorrow.
+The training of students in evangelism is important not just for the mission but also for their student evangelism back on their campuses next year and for many years to come; the National Training Event is the gathering from which we hope to recruit and train the Christian leaders of tomorrow.